 “The 5D is a lighter camera to carry than some others, which makes a difference when you’re holding it in the water for a while,” she says.

 Another useful bit of gear was a dome port, she says.
 The acrylic dome can be matched to the housing, letting you take split shots above and below the waterline.

 In these pristine tropical seas, snorkellers benefit from the light and color of shallow outcrops, and the best spots to snorkel and photograph marine life will vary over the year.
-“Some areas—like Darwin Bay, a former volcanic crater now flooded by the sea, off the coast of Genovesa Island—are home to corals and schools of vibrant reef fish,” says Griggi.
-“Others, like the coves and sea cave below the cliffs of Punta Vicente Roca of Isabela Island, sustain scores of eagle rays, Galapagos sea lions, Galapagos Penguins, and schools of small tuna.
+“Some areas — like Darwin Bay, a former volcanic crater now flooded by the sea, off the coast of Genovesa Island — are home to corals and schools of vibrant reef fish,” says Griggi.
+“Others, like the coves and sea caves below the cliffs of Punta Vicente Roca of Isabela Island, sustain scores of eagle rays, Galápagos sea lions, Galápagos Penguins, and schools of small tuna.”

-Taking photos of marine life under the seas around the Galapagos Islands is such a rewarding thing to do.
+Taking photos of marine life under the seas around the Galapagos Islands is rewarding.
 With a little planning and a lot of luck, you may come home with a stunning image you shot yourself, a remarkable souvenir of an extraordinary place.

 On a roll?
 Learn about sustainability in the Galápagos.